 ![]() Recesses in the glaze |

-This leaves a spot without glaze on the body.
-The melting glaze will flow into that empty spot sometimes; depending on the glaze thickness of the surrounding area the empty spot may not or only partially be filled.
-This results in a concave spot or miniscule hole in the glaze.
+This leaves a spot without glaze on the porcelain body.
+The melting glaze will flow into that empty spot sometimes; depending on the glaze thickness of the surrounding area the empty spot may be completely filled or only partially.
+This may then result in a concave spot (indent) or tiny hole in the glaze.

 Chinese porcelain exceeding a certain age normally shows some glaze contractions.
-If there are none at all on the whole body or bottom, better check carefully for rust spots or other age signs.
-The item may not be that old if nothing at all is found.
-Always also check also the bottom and inside of vessels.
+If there are none at all on the whole body or bottom of an antique item, better check carefully for rust spots or other age signs.
+The item may not be that old after all.
+Always also check also the bottom area and inside in case of of vessels.
 See firing faults.

 Wear of on-glaze decoration: